ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/loading-entities.dotnet.markdown

 {CODE loading_entities_1_1@ClientApi\Session\LoadingEntities.cs /}

-### Non string identifiers

-The above examples show how to load a document by its string key.
-What if a type of your entity's identifier is not a string?
-You need to use an overload of the `Load` method that takes a parameter which type is `ValueType`.

-{NOTE In 4.x RavenDB, only string identifiers are supported. /}
+{NOTE In 4.x RavenDB, only string identifiers are supported.
+If you are upgrading from 3.x, this is a major change, because in 3.x non-string identifiers are supported. /}

 {PANEL/}